matthew-a-thomas/me/_posts/2023-08-02-scripture-as-divine-revelation.md

 Matthew Barrett [wrote an essay on TGC](https://www.thegospelcoalition.org/essay/scripture-divine-revelation/) titled "Scripture as Divine Revelation".

+## Summary of the article

+Here is the definition and summary given by Barrett:

+### Definition

+> Scripture is the written form of God’s special revelation for his people, both the Old Testament and the New Testament, which provides them with an enduring, permanent witness through which the Spirit brings them into union with the resurrected and ascended Christ.

+### Summary

+> Divine revelation, which is a remarkable and gracious gift of God, comes in both general and special ways.
+General revelation is given to everyone everywhere is broad (though far from empty) in what it says about God.
+This kind of divine revelation is found in creation and in every person’s conscience.
+Special revelation, on the other hand, is specific in its content and omnipotent in its effect.
+Through this revelation, God communicates the mysteries of the faith and personal knowledge of Christ to his people.
+Scripture is the written form of special revelation, providing God’s people with an enduring witness to the work of God in Christ.
+This Scripture has been “breathed out” by God through his Spirit, carrying along the authors of Scripture as they wrote.

+## Study guide answers

 These are my answers to a study guide given by my pastor.
 Hopefully my answers correctly summarize the essay.

 1. Barrett gives a definition of Scripture that includes several elements.
 Identify these elements by answering the